LivelyDismay/Learn-To-Mod/wabbajack-stuff/Frost-Readme.md

 For Fallout 2287, I recommend the `Medium Preset`:
 ![alt text](https://i.imgur.com/O6RodVO.png)

-For Nuclear Winter, I recommend the `Realistic Insulation [F4SE Required]` option:
+For Nuclear Winter, I recommend the `Realistic Insulation` option:
 ![alt text](https://i.imgur.com/9y1usWT.png)

 The explanation about Temperature will pop up several times.
 You may choose to read them, take note of what's happening, or silence them.
 Your call.